zspitz/dlr/docs/sympl/walkthrough-of-hello-world.md

 You might think you could just use the Expression.Call factory to find a matching member.
 This is not generally a good idea for a few reasons.
 The first is that any real language should provide its own semantics for finding a most applicable method and resolving overloads when more than one could apply.
 The second is that Expression.Call can't handle special language semantics such as handling TypeModels or mapping nil to Boolean false.
 The third is that even though Sympl doesn't care and just picks the first matching MethodInfo, Expression.Call throws an error if it finds more than one matching.

 The last point to make now about matching parameters is that Sympl's very simple logic could be improved in two ways to enable more .NET interoperability.
 First, Sympl could check whether an argument DynamicMetaObject has a value (HasValue is true), and if the value is null.
-In this case, Sympl could test if the parameter's type is a class or interface, or if the parameter's type is a generic type and also Nullable&lt;T&gt;.
+In this case, Sympl could test if the parameter's type is a class or interface, or if the parameter's type is a generic type and also Nullable\<T\>.
 These conditions would mean null matches while Sympl's current code does not find a match.
 The second improvement is to notice the last parameter is an array of some type for which all the remaining arguments match the element type.
 Sympl could then use Expression.NewArrayInit to create an expression collecting the last of the arguments for passing to the matching MethodInfo's method.
 Production-quality languages will do these kinds of tests as well as other checks such as built-in or user conversions.

 If there are applicable methods, Sympl binds the InvokeMember operation.
 Sympl does not try to match a most specific method.
 In fact, in Hello World Sympl actually invokes the object overload on WriteLine, not the string overload due to the order .NET Reflection happens to serve up the MethodInfos.
 The result of binding is a DynamicMetaObject with an expression that implements the member invocation and restrictions for when the implementation is valid.
 See the next section for a discussion of argument conversions and restrictions.
 Note that the MethodCallExpression may be wrapped by EnsureObjectResult (see below) because CallSites (except for Convert Operations) must return something strictly typed that's assignable to object.